Sibamoni Bora

 Sibamoni Bora (born 1 January 1963) is an Indian politician; a member of Indian National Congress from Assam.
 She is an MLA, elected from the Batadroba constituency in the 2021 Assam Legislative Assembly election.

 Early life and education

 Bora is the daughter of former MLA of Batadroba, Kiran Bora.
-She has a M.Sc from Gauhati University in 1982, and a B.Sc from Nowgong College in 1980.
-She is also the daughter in law of former Chief Minister Golap Borbora.
+She has an M.Sc from Gauhati University in 1982, and a B.Sc from Nowgong College in 1980.
+She is the daughter in law of former Assam Chief Minister Golap Borbora.

 Political career

 In the 2021 Assam Legislative Assembly election, Bora was the Indian National Congress candidate for Batadroba, the same constituency her father had previously represented.
 She received 84278 votes, 60.02% of the total vote.
 She defeated the incumbent MLA, Angoorlata Deka, by 32820 votes.